An Introduction to Deep Morphological Networks: Deep Morphological Networks

-However, only preserving one pixel w.r.t. the binary filter is not enough to reproduce the morphological operations, since they usually operate over a neighborhood (defined by the SE $B$).
+But preserving only one pixel with respect to the binary filter is not enough to reproduce the morphological operations, since they usually operate over a neighborhood (defined by the SE $B$).
 In order to reproduce this neighborhood concept in the depthwise convolution operation, we decompose each filter $W$ into several ones, that when superimposed retrieve the final SE $B$.
 More specifically, suppose a filter $W$ with size $s\times s$.
-Since only one position can be activated at a time (because of the aforementioned binarization process), this filter has a total of $s^2$ possible activation variations.
-Suppose also a SE with size $s\times s$.
-As explained in Section~\ref{sec:background}, such SE defines the pixel neighborhood and can have any feasible configuration.
-Considering each position of this SE independently, each one can be considered activated (when that position of the neighborhood should be taken into account) or deactivated (when the neighboring position should not be taken into account).
-Therefore, a SE of size $s\times s$ has $s^2$ possible configurations when considering each position separately.
-Based on all this, a set of $s^2$ max-binary filters with size $s\times s$ is able to cover all possible configurations of a SE with the same size, i.e., with this set, it is possible to recreate any feasible configuration of a $s\times s$ SE.
-Precisely, a set of $s^2$ filters with size $s\times s$ can be seen as a decomposed representation of the neighborhood concept (or of the SE) given that those $s^2$ filters (with only a single activated position) can be superimposed in order to retrieve any possible $s\times s$ neighborhood configuration defined by the SE.
-Supported by this idea, any $s\times s$ SE can be decomposed into $s^2$ filters, each one with size $s\times s$ and only one activated value.
-By doing this, the concept of neighborhood introduced by the SE can be exploited in depthwise convolution.
-Particularly, a $s^2$ set of $s\times s$ filters $W$ can be converted into binary weights $W^b$ (via the aforementioned max-binarize function $b(\cdot)$) and then, used to process the input data.
+Since only one position can be activated at a time, this filter has a total of $s^2$ possible activation variations.
+This analysis is the same if we consider each element of a $s\times s$ SE independently.
+Based on all this, a set of $s^2$ max-binary filters with size $s\times s$ is able to cover all possible configurations of a SE with the same size.
+Thus, a set of $s^2$ filters with size $s\times s$ can be seen as a decomposed representation of the structuring element, given that those $s^2$ filters (with only a single activated position) can be superimposed in order to retrieve any possible $s\times s$ neighborhood configuration defined by the SE.
+By doing this, the concept of neighborhood introduced by the SE can be exploited by the depthwise convolution.
+Technically, a $s^2$ set of $s\times s$ filters $W$ can be converted into binary weights $W^b$ and then, used to process the input data.
 When exploited by Equation~\ref{eq:depthwise_conv}, each of these $s^2$ binary filter $W^b$ will preserve only one pixel which is directly related to one specific position of the neighborhood.
-Thus, technically, this first step recreates, in depth, the neighborhood of a pixel delimited by a $s\times s$ SE $B$, which is essentially represented by $s^2$ binary filters $W^b$ of size $s\times s$.
+As may be observed, this first step recreates, in depth, the neighborhood of a pixel delimited by a $s\times s$ SE $B$, which is essentially represented by $s^2$ binary filters $W^b$ of size $s\times s$.